zerotyr/codeql-aspx/README.md

 [CodeQL does not currently support](https://codeql.github.com/docs/codeql-overview/supported-languages-and-frameworks/) `aspx` files, so this workaround may produce false positives or false negatives.

-For accurate results and scanning of inline JS inside `.aspx` files, those `.aspx` files should be refactored so they contain no inline JS code.
-That is, all inline JS code should be removed and stored in their respective `.js/.ts/.whatevers` files.
+For accurate results, JS embedded in `.aspx` files should be removed and stored in their respective `.js/.ts/.whatevers` files.

 ## modify aspx files and the resulting SARIF (simplest)